nycmeshnet/docs/content/hardware/config.md

 Supernode 1 has a slightly different config (sn1.cnf) and it also needs an assigned IP address.
 All other Supernodes and hubs use the same sn2.cfg.

-First download the [firmware](https://www.ubnt.com/download/airmax-ac/litebeam-ac-gen2/lbe-5ac-gen2) and the [sn1 config file](/download/sn2.html) and [sn2 config file](/download/sn2.html) and save to a folder for offline use.
+First download the [firmware](https://www.ubnt.com/download/airmax-ac/litebeam-ac-gen2/lbe-5ac-gen2) and the [sn1 config file](/download/sn1.html) and [sn2 config file](/download/sn2.html) and save to a folder for offline use.

 Plug in LiteBeam to POE and connect via management wifi- SSID- "LBE-5AC-Gen2:...." or "NBE..." (booting turns on wifi for 15 minutes)

 Go to https://192.168.172.1 in your browser, click "advanced" to proceed.

-Log in with username ubnt and password ubnt for a new device (or select upload config!)
+Log in with username: ubnt and password: ubnt for a new device (or select upload config!)

 Go to Settings>System and select "upload firmware" and choose the WA .bin file you downloaded before